Basalt.Today: How has your career led you to this new position?

 Companies: ESI Group

-Industries: Leisure & Recreation, Aerospace, Automotive & Road Transportation, Building & Civil Engineering, Defence, Electrical, Electronics, Equipment and Machinery, Marine transportation & Shipbuilding, Medical & Prosthetics, Oil & Gas, Other Composite End-use areas, Railway Vehicles & Infrastructure, Renewable Energy, Security & Ballistics, Sports, Telecoms & Appliances
+Industries: Aerospace, Automotive and Road Transportation, Building and Civil Engineering, Defence & Military, Electrical, Electronics, Energy, Equipment and Machinery, Leisure & Recreation, Marine Transportation and Shipbuilding, Medical, Oil & Gas, Other Composite End-use areas, Railway Vehicles & Infrastructure, Security & Ballistics, Sports, Telecoms & Appliances